AdaCore/spark2014/lrm/source/packages.rst

 #.
 Goals to be met by language feature:

-   * Where a global data list referring to abstract state has been specified for a subprogram, it shall be possible to provide a refined global data list that takes account of the refinement of that abstract state.
+   * **Requirement:** Where a global data list referring to abstract state has been specified for a subprogram, it shall be possible to provide a refined global data list that takes account of the refinement of that abstract state.

-     *Rationale: the semantics of properties defined in terms of abstract state can only be precisely defined in terms of the corresponding concrete state, though nested abstraction is also necessary to manage hierarchies of data.
+     **Rationale:** the semantics of properties defined in terms of abstract state can only be precisely defined in terms of the corresponding concrete state, though nested abstraction is also necessary to manage hierarchies of data.
      Moreover, there may be multiple possible refinements for a given abstract specification and so the user should be able to specify what they actually want.
-This also supports stepwise development.*
+This also supports stepwise development.

 #.
 Constraints: